wso2/docs-mi/en/docs/administer/managing-users-and-roles/managing-user-stores/writing-a-custom-user-store-manager.md

 # Writing a Custom User Store Manager

-This page demonstrates the process of writing a simple custom user store manager for WSO2 products.
+This page demonstrates the process of writing a simple custom user store manager for WSO2 Micro Integrator.

 In enterprise systems, some key components are centralized for painless management.
 User management is one such component that is centralized and carefully monitored.
 There may be user management systems that use a database or LDAP as the data sources.
-Any WSO2 product based on WSO2 Carbon can be configured to use these existing centralized user management systems as the user store.
-This topic demonstrates how to integrate an existing JDBC user store with a WSO2 product.
+WSO Micro Integrator can be configured to use these existing centralized user management systems as the user store.
+This topic demonstrates how to integrate an existing JDBC user store with a WSO2 Micro Integrator.

 The following sections provide information that you need to be aware of when writing a custom user store manager.